Implementation of Time-Varying Controllers for a Nonholonomic Mobile Robot: Experimental Studies: Conclusions and Future Work

 Second, through the formulation of a suitable optimization problem, an appropriate class of Lyapunov candidates has been studied.
 The construction of the first terms of a minimizing sequence demonstrates the potential of this approach to reduce chattering behavior and thus minimize zigzagging in the closed-loop dynamics.
 These observations are well confirmed in Experiments~3 and~4, where the initial stage of the closed-loop trajectory exhibits significantly more regular behavior compared to the strongly zigzagging evolution obtained with a standard sum-of-squares Lyapunov function candidate.

 A further research direction could focus on studying the well-posedness of the associated optimization problems and on developing efficient computational schemes for constructing Lyapunov function candidates.
 We leave this open theoretical question for future investigation.

-Another promising direction concerns experimental research aimed at achieving guaranteed finite-time practical stability.
-In this context, by exploiting non-differentiable Lyapunov function candidates, we expect to characterize the time required to reach a prescribed neighborhood of the target point using gradient-flow-type systems.
-This experimental study is left for future development, possibly involving non-Lipschitz generating potential functions.
+Another promising direction concerns experimental research aimed at achieving guaranteed-time practical stabilization to reach a prescribed neighborhood of the target point, possibly exploiting non-differentiable Lyapunov function candidates.